 Richard Zang is a software engineer on the ML Platform team at Databricks.
 Richard has great interest and extensive experience building data-intensive enterprise applications.
 Before Databricks he worked at Hortonwork on Apache Ambari and prior to that he worked at Opentext Analytics building its BI visualization suite.
 Richard holds an MS in Computer Science from the University of Chicago and BE in Software Engineering from Sun Yat-Sen University.

-MLflow Model Registry provides a suite of APIs and intuitive UI for organizations to register and share new models as well as perform lifecycle management on their existing models.
-MLflow Model Registry is seamlessly integrated with the existing MLflow tracking component, allowing it to be used to trace back the original run where the model artifacts were logged as well as the source code of that run, giving complete lineage of the lifecycle for all models.
-Finally, MLflow Model Registry can be integrated with existing ML pipelines to deploy the latest version of a model to production.
+MLflow Model Registry provides a suite of APIs and intuitive UI for organizations to register and share new versions of models as well as perform lifecycle management on their existing models.
+It is seamlessly integrated with the existing MLflow tracking component, allowing it to be used to trace back the original run where the model artifacts were generated as well as the version of source code for that run, giving a complete lineage of the lifecycle for all models.
+It can also be integrated with existing ML pipelines to deploy the latest version of a model to production.

 Delta Lake Time Travel capabilities automatically version the big data that you store in your data lake as you write into a Delta table or directory.
 You can access any historical version of the data with a version number or a timestamp.
 This temporal data management simplifies your data pipeline by making it easy to audit, roll back data in case of accidental bad writes or deletes, and reproduce experiments and reports.